dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and you should migrate as soon as possible.

+Docker Toolbox basically is a collection of tools.
+The end goal of these tools is to provide you a similar experience and the same functionality as you would have when using Docker directly on Linux.

+Unfortunately not every tool today in Docker ecosystem fully supports Windows or Mac.
+The most notable is Docker Compose that is a must have tool in my opinion to have a great experience when using Docker in your development environment.

 The next option is to use execution drivers that Docker natively makes use of on operating systems that are supporting operating-system-level